-However, home sellers can save on their NYC closing costs through an Agent Assisted FSBO listing if they have time to show their own homes, or a 1% for Full Service listing if they are too busy to show their own homes.
+However, home sellers can save on their NYC closing costs through an Agent Assisted FSBO listing if they have time to show their own homes, or 1% Full Service if they are too busy to show their own homes.

 Make sure you work with an attorney who specializes in real estate transactions.
 A good sign that an attorney doesn’t specialize in real estate is if they attempt to charge you by the hour.
 Good real estate lawyers will take a flat fee and take it at closing.
 Read our questions to ask your real estate attorney before you hire them!

 Your real estate attorney will give you a detailed spreadsheet before closing of your exact closing costs.